 They have 3 bright and attractive dog friendly rooms available, all upstairs and also carpeted.

 They are all very cosy and just perfect for what you need.
 I wouldn’t say they were huge, but there’s definitely room for your beloved four legged friend.
 You have to remember you’re staying in a village pub, not a large hotel with copious amounts of space.

 Being a dog friendly pub, they do provide dog beds and towels, as well as laying up breakfast for you just to the side of the main dining area, so you can enjoy a delicious breakfast with your pooch!

 And if you come in with wet or dirty dogs, you have the added advantage of coming up the fire escape!
 That may sound strange, but actually this is a great way to avoid having to come through the front of the pub with muddy dogs.

 Yum, is all I can say!
 This was one of the most delicious smoked salmon and cream cheese sandwiches I’ve had in a very long time, and that was just a light lunch.
 So you’re in for a treat.
 And I heard the people at the next door table to me, tucking into a 3 course lunch, saying “this is really excellent”.
-You’ll definitely eat good pub food here, and often with an occasional twist which makes it all the more exciting!
+You’ll definitely eat good pub food here found on the Classics menu, as well as more unusual recipes which makes it all the more exciting!

 Those little chips in the picture were so crunchy I could have eaten double!